npm/npmo-docs/tutorials/booting.md

 ## Step 2: Upgrade to the Newest Version of Replicated on Your npme Server

+Older versions of Replicated (npme's orchestration software) ran into booting problems more frequently.
+Upgrading to a newer version of the appliance will frequently resolve these issues.

+  > make sure you've run backups recently, before upgrading your appliance.

 1. ssh into your npme server.
 2. run `replicated --version`
 3. if you you are on a version `< 2.0.0` run: